adithyangithub112/Modern-Web-application-Protocol-Basics/Mini Website/README.md

   - Displays specific error messages under each input if validation fails.
   - If everything is correct, it displays a success message and clears the form inputs using `form.reset()`.

-## How to Run

-Simply double-click `index.html` to open it in any modern web browser.
-No local server, installations, or build tools are required!